discord-php/DiscordPHP/guide/basics.rst

 ----

-Gateway events should be registered inside the ``ready`` event, which is emitted once when the bot first starts and has connected to the gateway.
+Gateway events should be registered inside the ``init`` event, which is emitted once when the bot first starts and has connected to the gateway.

 To register an event we use the ``$discord->on(...)`` function, which registers a handler.
 A list of events is available `here <https://github.com/discord-php/DiscordPHP/blob/master/src/Discord/WebSockets/Event.php#L30-L75>`_.
 They are described in more detail in further sections of the documentation.
 All events take a callback which is called when the event is triggered, and the callback is called with an object representing the content of the event and an instance of the ``Discord`` client.

 .. code:: php

-   $discord->on('ready', function (Discord $discord) {
+   $discord->on('init', function (Discord $discord) {

        $discord->on(Event::MESSAGE_CREATE, function (Message $message, Discord $discord) {
            // ... handle message sent